meta-company/makex/documents/source/trouble.md

 Makex prefixes any errors written to the standard error output (stderr) by subprocesses with `ERROR OUTPUT:`.
 This helps identify problems quickly.

-If you don't want to see these messages, address the warnings, use a flag to quiet, or improve the executable you are trying to run.
+If you don't want to see these messages, address the warnings, use a flag to quiet, or improve the executable you are trying to run by only emitting to standard output.

 ### Makex seems slow handling large files